wzeren/Displaced-Decay-Counter/README.md

 ## Relevant files for the benchmark models

 We provide the input files, Python plotting scripts, the final sensitivity plots, as well as the data points, of the theoretical benchmark models considered in the paper, collectively in the folder "examples".
+If you want to test these examples, please do not forget to modify certain information in the input files, such as "input_file_path" in the "...Events.dat" files.

 ## Doxygen documentation